richardtjornhammar/impetuous/README.md

 # Example 10: Householder decomposition

 In this example we will compare the decompostion of square and rectangular matrices before and after Householder decomposition.
 We recall that the Householder decomposition is a way of factorising matrices into orthogonal components and a tridiagonal matrix.
 The routine is implemented in the `impetuous.reducer` module under the name `Householder_reduction`.
 Now, why is any of that important?
 The Householder matrices are deterministically determinable and consitutes an unambigous decomposition of your data.
-The factors are easy to use to further solve what different types of oprations will do you your original matrix.
+The factors are easy to use to further solve what different types of operations will do to your original matrix.
 One can, for instance, use it to calculate the ambigous SVD decomposition or calculate eigenvalues for rectangular matrices.

 Let us assume that you have a running environment and a set of matrices that you like
 ```